|

 foreground objects.

-Figure 3: Problems in object detection:
+can solve all five of these problems Figure 3: Problems in object detection:

 Top images are the current frames, below are static backgrounds taken before image acquisition,